|Oracle® TimesTen In-Memory Database Troubleshooting Guide

 UNLOAD CACHE GROUP statement for an AWT cache group waits until updates on the rows have been propagated to the Oracle database.
 However, the

-UNLOAD CACHE GROUP statement may fail if data propagation to Oracle is stopped for any reason, such as network failure, the Oracle database is down, or the replication agent is stopped.
+UNLOAD CACHE GROUP statement may fail if data propagation to the Oracle database is stopped for any reason, such as network failure, the Oracle database is down, or the replication agent is stopped.

-The format of the messages in the AWT error file is similar to those generated for conflict and transaction errors in replication, as shown in Example 6-1.
-Oracle error messages are also reported in the support log and the user log.
-The Oracle errors are prefixed with 'ORA-.'
+The format of the messages in the AWT error file is similar to those generated for conflict and transaction errors in replication, as shown in Example 5-1.
+Oracle Database error messages are also reported in the support log and the user log.
+The Oracle Database errors are prefixed with 'ORA-.'
 The TimesTen error messages are prefixed with 'TT.'
-For example, in Example 6-1, TimesTen errors 5210 and 5025 are shown as TT5210 and TT5025.
+For example, in Example 5-1, TimesTen errors 5210 and 5025 are shown as TT5210 and TT5025.
 These can be looked up in the Oracle TimesTen In-Memory Database Error Messages and SNMP Traps guide.

-If a constraint violation occurs when a cache group update is propagated to Oracle, the message in the AWT error file is similar to the following:
+If a constraint violation occurs when a cache group update is propagated to the Oracle database, the message in the AWT error file is similar to the following:

 Error occurred 14:48:55 on 03-22-2011 Datastore: c:\temp\cgDSN Oracle Id: system1 Transmitting name: cgDSN Error message: TT5210: Oracle unique constraint violation error in OCIStmtExecute(): ORA-00001: unique constraint (GUSER.SYS_C00357240) violated rc = -1 -- file "bdbTblH.c", lineno 1205, procedure "ttBDbStmtForce()" TT5025: Commit failure in Oracle.
 Transaction must be rolled back in TimesTen. -- file "bdbConnect.c", lineno 885, procedure "ttBDbXact()" Operation that caused the error: Insert into table TESTUSER.T1 <9,1000> Failed transaction: Insert into table TESTUSER.T1 <9, 1000> End of failed transaction